 I’ve, personally, taken advantage of this opportunity.
 It helped me build my support network and adapt to my life here in Strasbourg.

-Useful Tip: One group that is particularly welcoming is Americans in Alsace.
+Helpful Tip: One particularly welcoming group is Americans in Alsace.
 It’s a great group that is open to everyone.
-Make sure to check them out!

 3. Extra Healthcare Benefits

 In the general healthcare system, 70% of medical expenses are covered.
 As an example, the cost of a doctor’s visit is €25.
-If you live outside Alsace, then only €17.50 is reimbursed, making the cost of the doctor’s visit €7.50.
+If you live outside Alsace only €17.50 is reimbursed, making the doctor’s visit €7.50.

 Interesting Fact: The unique Alsatian Health Insurance comes from its connection to Germany.
 From 1871 to 1918, Alsace belonged to Germany, which offered 100% coverage.
-Then, after World War II, when Alsace returned to France, they kept the healthcare system they had with Germany (with some modifications).
+Then, after World War II, when Alsace returned to France, they kept Germany’s healthcare system (with some modifications).

 4. Low Cost of Living